 About Covington & Burling LLP

-Covington & Burling LLP is a full-service firm with approximately 850 lawyers in offices in Beijing, Brussels, London, New York, San Diego, San Francisco, Seoul, Shanghai, Silicon Valley and Washington.
-Covington practices as one firm, holding closely to core values that start with a deep commitment to our clients and the high quality of our work on their behalf, and that include an emphasis on teamwork among our lawyers and other professionals and a belief in the obligation of lawyers to make legal services available to all who need them.
+Covington is a full-service firm with approximately 850 lawyers in offices in Beijing, Brussels, London, New York, San Diego, San Francisco, Seoul, Shanghai, Silicon Valley, and Washington.
+We practice as one firm, holding closely to core values that start with a deep commitment to our clients and the quality of our work on their behalf, and that include an emphasis on teamwork among our lawyers and other professionals and a belief in the obligation of lawyers to make legal services available to all who need them.

 About Harris, Wiltshire & Grannis LLP

 Harris, Wiltshire & Grannis LLP (“HWG”) is one of the leading technology and telecommunications law firms in the United States.
 HWG’s international trade and investment and national security practices provide comprehensive representation for technology, telecommunications, and aerospace and defense businesses and investors engaged in cross-border transactions involving infrastructure, investment, goods, services, and technology.
 We regularly represent clients to:

 - Obtain clearances from the Committee on Foreign Investment in the United States (“CFIUS”), the Team Telecom agencies, and the Defense Security Service;

 - Comply with U.S. surveillance laws and in implementing cybersecurity plans;